New generation (Malayalam film movement): General response and criticisms

-As per critics, the new wave of activity in Malayalam cinema is reminiscent of the 1980s, regarded as the golden age of Malayalam cinema, when mainstream films bridged the gap between arthouse and commercial movies, led by a team of talented writers and directors.
-In the 1980s, Malayalam films witnessed some positive changes through directors like Padmarajan and Bharathan, who made path-breaking films.
+As per critics, the new wave of activity in Malayalam cinema is reminiscent of the 1980s, regarded as the golden age of Malayalam cinema, when mainstream films bridged the gap between arthouse (Parallel Cinema) and commercial movies, led by a team of talented writers and directors.
+In the 1980s, Malayalam films witnessed some positive changes through directors like K. G. George, Padmarajan and Bharathan, who made path-breaking films that led the "Middle Cinema" movement in Malayalam.
 These films too broke the norms which were considered the prerequisite for a commercial entertainer, and traversed a new path between popular and parallel cinema.